A lifetime of good

 The Busia Maternal Newborn & Childhood Survival Project | Uganda

-Using a community-based engagement approach, this three-year project led to a decrease in childhood illnesses, increased awareness on pregnancy, delivery, postpartum and newborn danger signs.
+Using a community-based engagement approach, this three-year project led to a decrease in childhood illnesses and increased awareness on pregnancy, delivery, postpartum and newborn danger signs.

 Lessons Learned from a Strengthened Partnership for Nurturing Care 2018 – 2021